gfassero/HIERO/README.md

 # Introduction
-HIERO is a partial translation of the Old Testament from Hebrew into English, in which Hebrew word order and vocabulary choices are transparent to the reader.
+HIERO (Hebrew Idiom in English Roots) is a partial translation of the Old Testament from Hebrew into English, in which Hebrew word order and vocabulary choices are transparent to the reader.
 Its intended audience is studious English readers with little or no knowledge of the Hebrew language.
 Its purpose is to give some insight into the poetic language that the sacred authors chose to use.

 You can browse the [full HIERO translation here](alphas/000%20toc.html).
 Or read one of the following familiar passages:
 - [The Creation](output%20samples/creation.html) (Genesis 1)